ToryRegulus/press-runner/README.md

-# press-runner README
+# Press Runner

-This is the README for your extension "press-runner".
+This is the README for your extension "Press Runner".
 After writing up a brief description, we recommend including the following sections.

 ## Features